 Things you can buy here in the UK:

 Umbrellas – Don’t take up precious space in your suitcase with an umbrella, or brolly as they’re called here.
 You can buy them literally anywhere in the UK and because it’s so windy here, you’ll go through three or four, so there’s no need to buy a fancy one or bring one with you!

 Towels/bedding – Some other bulky things you don’t need to bring with you are towels and bedding; you can get both for really cheap, from places like Primark or Argos, especially if you’re only here for one term.

 Toiletries – Unless you have a very specific set of shampoos and conditioners, the UK has plenty of drugstores, so no need to lug tons of L’Oréal around in your carry on.
 Just use travel size toiletries until you’re settled in and can go to a Boots or Superdrug.
-I will say though, that if you have a special brand of makeup or hair gel that you cannot absolutely go without, it’s good to check if they have that brand in the UK, because although they have all the basics here, sometimes there isn’t always a million options.
+I will say though, that if you have a special brand of makeup or hair gel you absolutely cannot go without, it’s good to check if they have that brand in the UK, because although they have all the basics here, sometimes there isn’t always a million options.
 So bring a spare Covergirl mascara in your bag!

-- If you didn’t wear it at home, you’re definitely not going to wear it here
+- If you didn’t wear it at home, you’re definitely not going to wear it here.

 - Put out everything you want to bring on your bed, and then take half of it away.
-You should pack about two week’s worth of clothing.

 - You’re going to want to shop a LOT when you’re travelling all around Europe, so remember to keep one suitcase half empty for all your European treasures and souvenirs!